-The Non-Woven Fabric Market is anticipated to touch the total worth of USD 53.5 billion by the year 2030.
+The Non-Woven Fabric Market size is anticipated to touch USD 53.5 billion by the year 2030.
 It is foreseen that the non-woven fabric market will rise with a CAGR of 7% throughout the forecasted period.

 Textile nonwovens consist of strands of fabric that are neither knitted nor woven and are therefore not woven or knitted.
 Polypropylene is a thermoplastic material that can be converted into fabric or material that is recyclable.
 Through a chemical process and heat, it can be produced in countless designs and colors.
 This material is then compressed into a fabric-like material that is soft to the touch and can be stitched into bags, packaging materials, and face masks.
 Contrary to plastic, this material can be recycled, which makes it less hazardous to the environment.

 The covid19 is affecting millions of people around the world.
 In all industries except for pharmaceuticals, it has adversely affected the functioning of the industry.
 The current economic crisis has resulted in a lockdown in almost all countries.
 Shortly, travel across borders will not be possible due to the closure of the borders.
 A lot of businesses, including textile and apparel businesses, will cease operations.
 Despite a rapid increase in the demand for medical gear and clothing, the nonwoven fabric market share has increased.

 The key players on the market were commissioned to produce Personal Protection Equipment (PPE kits) by governments from all over the world.
 Surgical masks, disposable masks, filtration masks, and all types of masks are enormously required.
 Manufacturers of nonwoven fabrics meet this demand.
 The non-woven fabric market growth has been experiencing a strong boost

 Several major players in the global nonwoven fabric market are involved in the data analysis: